XulbuX/Minecraft/README.md

-# MinecraftDataPacks
+# Minecraft
-Datapacks for Minecraft Java edition.
+All sorts of things I do in Minecraft (Java).